 RTS,S/AS01 (RTS,S) – also known as Mosquirix™ – is the world’s first malaria vaccine that has been shown to provide partial protection against malaria in young children.
 The vaccine acts against Plasmodium falciparum, the most deadly malaria parasite globally and the most prevalent in Africa.1 The vaccine has been recommended by WHO for pilot introduction in selected areas of 3 African countries.
 It will be evaluated for use as a complementary malaria control tool that potentially could be added to (and not replace) the core package of WHO-recommended preventive, diagnostic and treatment measures.

-2. What makes RTS,S different from other malaria vaccines?
+2. What makes RTS,S different from malaria vaccine candidates currently under development?

 RTS,S is the first and, to date, the only vaccine to show a protective effect against malaria among young children in Phase 3 clinical trials.
-Beginning in 2018, it will be the first malaria vaccine provided to young children in 3 sub-Saharan African countries will introduce the vaccine in selected areas as part of a large-scale pilot implementation programme.
+Beginning in 2018, it will be the first malaria vaccine provided to young children through routine immunization programmes.
+Three sub-Saharan African countries will introduce the vaccine in selected areas as part of a large-scale pilot implementation programme.

 3. What is the efficacy of the RTS,S vaccine?

 4. What is WHO’s official position on RTS,S?

-After a thorough review of the Phase 3 trial results, two independent WHO advisory groups –the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called in October 2015 for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.
-The vaccine was recommended for use in the pilot implementation programme for children in the 5-to-17 month age category.
+In October 2015, after a thorough review of the Phase 3 trial results, two independent WHO advisory groups –the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.
+The vaccine was recommended for use in the pilot implementation programme, with the first dose given to children soon after the age of 5 months.

-In a position paper published on 29 January 2016, WHO officially adopted the joint recommendation of SAGE and MPAC; in doing so, the Organization signaled strong support for the vaccine programme while also recognizing the need for further evaluation before considering country-level deployment.
+In a position paper published on 29 January 2016, WHO officially adopted the joint recommendation of SAGE and MPAC; in doing so, the Organization recognized the public health potential of the RTS,S vaccine while also acknowledging the need for further evaluation before considering wide-scale deployment.
 There is currently no WHO policy recommendation for the large-scale use of the RTS,S malaria vaccine beyond the pilot programme.

 5. What is the purpose of the malaria vaccine implementation programme?